Florida DUI Defense Attorneys

 Have You Been Arrested in the State of Florida?

 If so, do not wait in retaining counsel.
 Call us today at 800-373-8000.
-Offices located in Gainesville, Ocala and Ft.
+Our experienced Florida DUI defense attorneys can help with any criminal matter across the state, our offices are located in Gainesville, Ocala and Ft.
 Lauderdale.

 Protecting the Rights of Individuals Accused of Drunk Driving in Florida

 Tens of thousands of people are arrested each year in Florida on suspicion of driving under the influence (DUI).